 Why?

-This blog has been set up to record and communicate the progress of the building of my new boat, a 8m (26foot) Norwalk Island Sharpie.
+This blog has been set up to record and tell the story of the building of my new boat, a 8m (26foot) Norwalk Island Sharpie.

 In 2009, my wife Kate Burns bought me plans to the boat for 39th birthday.
-This year the timber was ordered.
+In 2010 the timber was ordered.
 She gives good present!

 As a matter of history my first boat was a Heron with an unusual fully battened mainsail, it was a pig of a boat, the weatherhelm scarred me for life.
 I flinch any sign of an unbalanced rig, hence my second choice in boat.

-The real beauty of Erika is her rig, that little mizzen sail does three very neat tricks; balancing out the rig in all conditions (absolute dream), holding the nose to wind when you want to put sailing ‘on hold’ (reef, lunch, read, rest, tea), and to make graceful arrivals and departures.
+The real beauty of Erika is her rig, that little mizzen sail does three very neat tricks; balancing out the rig in all conditions (absolute dream), holding the nose to wind when you want to put sailing ‘on hold’ (reef, lunch, read, rest, tea), and to make graceful arrivals and departures under mizzen alone.
 The mizzen does a wonderful job of nudging Erika along when you want gentility.

 20 years on from building Erika, and facing the new boat, I decided I had better do some maintenance on her.
 She is well used, but not mistreated, and does not look her age, which says everything for the epoxy ply building method.
 With that completed (took six months!)
 I can begin on the new boat.